IFB-ElixirFr/biosphere/README.md

-## Welcome to Biosphere - IFB Cloud Federation for Life Science
+## Welcome to Biosphere - IFB Clouds Federation for Life Science

 Biosphere provides multi-cloud deployment that help for example to combine larger CPU resources, to use different data sources, and to guarantee the availability of cloud resources.
 Biosphere is used for scientific production in the life sciences, developments, and also to support events like cloud and scientific training sessions, hackathons or workshops.